dqualizer/dqlang/README.md

-# template
+# dqlang

-This is the standard template for dqualizer projects

-## What's the purpose of this repository?

-- A standardized starting point for all dqualizer repositories
-- Adds a Github-Workflow that automatically adds all issues and pull requests to the project status kanban board
-- Adds issue templates for dependencies and epics
+The dqlang is a collection of languages utilized by dqualizer e.g., the DST extension for domain-level RQA specification or the language for defining mappings in dqedit.

+A more detailed description of this component's architecture is provided in the [arc42 document](https://github.com/dqualizer/dqualizer/tree/main/docs/asciidoc).